LudekCizinsky/scalable-processing/report.md

 ```

 I started by selecting relevant businesses, i.e. `Restaurants`.
 Note that
-despite this, there remained still business which have both category `Restaurant` and for example `Dentist`.
+despite this, there remained still business which have both category `Restaurant` and for example `Dentist`, since these were rarer, I decided not to spend more time filtering these out.
 Then I assigned each business to its corresponding reviews.
 I started by analyzing how many of these reviews includes some form of word 'authenticity', surprisingly it was
 only around `2.5 %`.
 I then continued by analysing reviews which include word
 "legitimate".
 More specifically, I looked at categories which are associated
 with these reviews.
 Here are top categories found: